 Carrillada (Pork Cheek)

-One of my favorite tapas in Cadiz, you’ll find carrillada de cerdo on offer all around town, generally swimming in a simple wine reduction.
+One of my favorite tapas in Cadiz, carrillada de cerdo is on offer all around town, generally swimming in a simple wine reduction.

 Calle Feduchy, 3

-Old school and wonderful, the walls are covered with pictures of bull fighters and flamenco dancers.
-Order a sherry and some cold tapas– their chicarrones de Cadiz are wonderful.
+Old-school and wonderful, Casa Manteca's walls are covered with pictures of bullfighters and flamenco dancers.
+Order a sherry and some cold tapas—their chicharrones de Cadiz are wonderful.

-This is the most traditional of Cadiz’s fried fish joints, located in the beautiful Plaza de las Flores.
+This is the most traditional of Cadiz's fried fish joints, located in the beautiful Plaza de las Flores (AKA Plaza Topete).
 The cazón en adobo and the chopitos are my favorites.

-One of the most popular of the booths in the Cadiz market, Gadisushi makes fresh makis, nigiris, and sashimi before your eyes, using fish from the market.
+One of the most popular booths in the Cadiz market, Gadisushi makes fresh makis, nigiris, and sashimi before your eyes, using fish from the market.
 Must I say more?

 Plaza Libertad (inside the market, booths 63 and 64)

-Another Cadiz classic (and right next to La Candela) come for a quick aperitif before lunch.
-Rustic and wonderful, don’t be intimidated by the old school charm.
+Another Cadiz classic (and right next to La Candela), Taberna La Manzanilla is a great place for a quick aperitif before lunch.
+It's rustic and wonderful—don't be intimidated by the old-school charm.

 Calle Feduchy, 19